Trooja/cookie-paywall-discrepancies/README.md

 - smp      - the Subscription Management Platform used (either Contentpass or Freechoice)
 - cmp      - the Consent Management Platform used.

+### no-paywalls.csv
+This file contain 200 websites which was manually verified to not present a cookie paywall when accessed from Chorme on Linux from Sweden on June 19 2024.

 ### validation.csv
 This file contain a random subset of all studied websites used for manual inspection.
 Manual inspection was performed by comparing the developed crawler programs output with the screenshot taken during the crawl for each website and combination of web browser, operating system and geocraphic location.